-In this how to improve in anything article you’ll learn how to let your brain help you get better at everything!
+In this how to improve in anything article you’ll learn how to lean into the learning to let your brain help you get better at everything!

 It was springtime in Atlanta.
 Flowers were blooming and the air felt fresh.
 I had my hair tucked up under my baseball cap because I had the top down in my car.
-I was enjoying the fresh air and was excited that I was headed to The Pilates Tutor a studio near my house for my very first Pilates lesson!
+I was enjoying the fresh air and was excited that I was headed to a Pilates studio near my house for my very first Pilates lesson!

 I decided to try Pilates after listening to a podcast about the science of Yoga and Pilates.
-And, true to my DISC Communication Style, (I’m a high Dominance and high Influence – these Styles tends to embrace change, make bold moves and think we’re ready for anything!)
+True to my DISC Communication Style, which is almost 100% Dominance and Influence, I tend to embrace

-in some form or fashion for 25 years, I taught aerobics in college and
+in some form or fashion for 25 years.
+I taught aerobics in college, I have a home gym that I use often and

 I’ve read hundreds of books on fitness and nutrition.
 I felt sure that I would